galawaydude/data-place/000 index/Weekly Contest 458.md

 };
 ```
 #### Logic
 so, first and foremost thing, this question can be solved using binary search also, try to do that first.
+so, what i did was, since
 #### Notes